-SECTION 2-206.
+SECTION 2-207.
 COMBINATION OF TRUSTS.

-- (a) A trustee, without approval of court, may combine two or more trusts with substantially similar beneficial interests. - (b) On petition by a trustee or beneficiary, the Court may combine two or more trusts, whether or not their terms are similar, if the Court determines that administration as a single trust will not defeat or substantially impair the accomplishment of the trust purposes or the interests of the beneficiaries.
+- 1 (a) A trustee, without approval of court, may combine two 2 or more trusts with substantially similar beneficial interests. - (b) On petition by a trustee or beneficiary, the Court may combine two or more trusts, whether or not the beneficial interests are substantially similar, if the Court determines that administration as a single trust will not defeat or significantly impair the accomplishment of the trust purposes or the rights of the beneficiaries.